aramis-lab/clinicadl/docs/index.md

 are still specific to Alzheimer's disease context.
 For more information on this clinical context, please refer to [our tutorial](https://aramislab.paris.inria.fr/clinicadl/tuto/Notebooks-AD-DL/clinical.html).

+If you are new to ClinicaDL, please consider reading the [First steps section](./Introduction.md) before starting your project!

 !!! tip "ClinicaDL tutorial"
     Visit our [hands-on tutorial web site](https://aramislab.paris.inria.fr/clinicadl/tuto/intro.html)